 Disability access can be challenging in all sorts of places outside your own home.
 There are some great places to go where you can just be yourself without having to worry about your disability.
-However having a condition like Complex Regional Pain Syndrome (CRPS/RSD) or chronic pain because it is an Invisible Disability, the general public can be very cruel and unrelenting simply because they are unable to see it or comprehend the pain you feel.
+However having a condition like Complex Regional Pain Syndrome (CRPS/RSD) or chronic pain.
+Because it is an Invisible Disability, the general public can be very cruel and unrelenting.
+This is simply because they are unable to see it or comprehend the pain you feel.

-This Disability Access page is to show that there are some very good examples of places where you can get round without encountering any problem as well as the poor examples where it can cause not only upset but also embarrassment, anger, anxiety or even cause panic attacks.
+This Disability Access page is to show that there are some very good examples of places.
+These places are where you can get round without encountering any problem.
+As well as the poor examples where it can cause not only upset but also embarrassment, anger, anxiety or even cause panic attacks.

-We also include information about the various schemes available for people who are disabled to get around cheaper or for free as well as concessions for disabled people or their carer/friend.
+We also include information about the various schemes available for people.
+Consequently they who are disabled to get around cheaper or for free as well as concessions for disabled people or their carer/friend.
 See further down the page for all this information!

 Getting Around On Public Transport

-Getting around on public transport, into shops, toilets, cafes, bars, restaurants as a disabled person is filled with apprehension and thoughts such as:
+Getting around on public transport, into shops, toilets, cafes, bars, restaurants as a disabled person.
+These tasks are filled with apprehension and thoughts such as:

 ‘Am I going to get in there?’